squinn95/KD_IMVIP/README.md

 # Models

 We use standard ResNet-56 for the teacher model and ResNet-20 for the baseline and all student models.
-We initialised the weights in our teacher, baseline and all student networks according to the same strategy, with convolutional layers initialised using fan-out Kaiming initialisation.
+We initialise the weights in our teacher, baseline and all student networks in the same way, using fan-out Kaiming initialisation.
 The same teacher is used to train all students.

 ## 1. CIFAR100 (Teacher & Baseline Student) and CIFAR10 (Teacher)